Description: 390, 427 Cobra, 428 +PS +AC Ford Mercury Alternator

 Q: How do you decide what date codes are right for my car?

-When you specify your cars production date we take a look at our vintage calendars and select a day one to one and a half months before your car was built.
+A: When you specify your cars production date we take a look at our vintage calendars and select a day one to one and a half months before your car was built.
 If you would like to specify a date you want your alternator stamped with just let us know in the Special Instructions: box.
 Note: The stator was manufactured before the alternator itself so the stator inspection date is typically 7-20 days prior to the alternators two final inspection dates.

-I don't have a door tag on my car, what should I do?
+Q: I don't have a door tag on my car, what should I do?

 A: If you don't have a door tag to get your cars build date you can calculate an approximate production date by locating date codes on your engine, rear axle or sheet metal parts.
 You can then enter the dates you found in the Special Instructions: box before adding your alternator to your shopping cart.
 We will use the date(s) you provide us to calculate a appropriate production date for your alternator.
 If you don't have any build date information or just don't care please choose that you want a generic date code.